jonnonz1/nz-statute-book/acts/public/2003/land-transport-management-act-2003.md

   - **regional public transport plan** means a regional public transport plan adopted under section 119, as from time to time varied or renewed
   - **regional transport committee** means a regional transport committee established under section 105
   - **road** —
+    (a) means—
+      (i) any land that is laid out by, or vested in, the Crown as a road:
+      (ii) a road as defined in section 2(1) of the Government Roading Powers Act 1989:
-    (a) means a road as defined in section 2(1) of the Government Roading Powers Act 1989; and (b) despite the terms of that definition, includes a motorway as defined in that section; and (c) includes toll booths and other toll-related infrastructure on a road
+      (iii) a motorway as defined in section 2(1) of the Government Roading Powers Act 1989 (despite the definition of road in that section); and
+    (b) includes toll booths and other toll-related infrastructure on a road
   - **road controlling authority** , in relation to a road, means the Minister, department of State, Crown entity, State enterprise, or territorial authority that controls the road
   - **road tolling scheme** means a road tolling scheme established by Order in Council under section 46
   - **Route K** has the same meaning as in section 3 of the Tauranga District Council (Route K Toll) Empowering Act 2000 (despite the repeal of that Act or any subsequent renaming of the road)